MrHedmad/kerblam/README.md

 - :white_check_mark: `kerblam new` can be used to create a new kerblam! project.
 Kerblam! asks you if you want to use some common programming languages and sets up a proper `.gitignore` and pre-commit hooks for you.
-- :construction: `kerblam clone` can be used to clone a `kerblam` project.
+- :pushpin: `kerblam clone` can be used to clone a `kerblam` project.
   Kerblam! will ask you to fetch input files, create virtual environments and more upon creation.
-- :pushpin: `kerblam data` fetches remote data and saves it locally, manages local data and can clean it up.
+- :construction: `kerblam data` fetches remote data and saves it locally, manages local data and can clean it up.
 - :pushpin: `kerblam package` packages your pipeline and exports a `docker` image for execution later.
-  It's useful for reproducibility purposes as the docker image is primed for execution, bundling the kerblam! executable, makefiles and non-remote data in the blob itself.
+  It's useful for reproducibility purposes as the docker image is primed for execution, bundling the kerblam! executable, execution files and non-remote data in the blob itself.
-  Can also be used to just export the output data that the pipeline produces for sharing with others or for usage in writing reports/papers.
 - :white_check_mark: `kerblam run` executes the analysis for you, by choosing your `makefile`s and `dockerfiles` appropriately and building docker containers as needed.